 I use the Amsterdam bike guide or the event that I would need to find a bike store if I have a problem with my bike.
 I use the Amsterdam Bike Guide as I live in Amsterdam and I can use this app to immediately get the location of a bike store.
 The app can provide additional information about Amsterdam useful for a cyclist.
 The Amsterdam Bike Guide is great for tourists visiting Amsterdam.

 When I do not do biking or running, I still need to be agile and work on my fitness.
 There are a few apps that I use for this.

 Yoga will keep you cycling for years to come if you do it right and often.
 Cyclists may have supreme cardiovascular ﬁtness, phenomenal power output and colossal thighs – but when it comes to ﬂexibility, we cyclists are decidedly lacking.

 It’s not surprising when you consider what riding a bike entails.
 A cyclist does a repetitive action performed through a limited range of motion, which means that the legs are neither fully extended nor fully ﬂexed, Joints are never taken through their full range of motion.
-Cyclists need to do yoga to become more flexible, the bike Yoga app will provide you with the tools to setup a yoga program that you can use on a weekly basis.
+Cyclists need to do yoga to become more flexible, the bike Yoga app will provide you with the tools to set up a yoga program that you can use on a weekly basis.

 Build your core muscles on Tuesday and Thursday, to enjoy that great bike ride on Saturday.

-That are all the apps I need, to keep riding and keeping myself agile and fit.
+These are all the apps I need, to keep riding and keeping myself agile and fit.

-What are your favorite fitness apps?
+What are your favourite fitness apps?